HACCP

 A periodic check to verify if the HACCP approach is working properly ensures strict monitoring of methods and safety.
 By writing down procedures, all the information regarding methods, purchasing procedures and measures becomes clear.

-Stage 7: developing verification procedures
+Stage 7 of the HACCP plan: developing verification procedures

 Without documentation and registration, it’s impossible to apply verification (stage 6).
 Verification is necessary to check whether procedures help to safeguard food safety.
 Think of inspecting food products and work methods and documenting the results.